Ceudan/Coden_Portfolio/README.md

 https://user-images.githubusercontent.com/78922263/177021714-fc82a6ff-e44c-4936-bf50-61a8f3a372f1.mp4

 My PPO project was very succesful, obtaining the highest test score and beating the environment at the 2nd lowest training cost on OpenAI's official Car Racing leaderboard [[1]](https://github.com/openai/gym/wiki/Leaderboard).
 (917/900 score averaged over 100 test episodes, after 925 training episodes).
 I used a unique method for the environment.
 Mainly, I seperated the steering and thrust actions to 2 independantly trained networks to simplify the learnable relationship.
-Additionally, I moved speed estimation to a seperate deterministic process to reduce the computer vision strain on our actor/critic models.
+Additionally, I moved speed estimation to a seperate deterministic process to reduce the computer vision load on our actor/critic models.

 # Alphanumeric CAPTCHA Solver
 [Article Link](https://github.com/Ceudan/Alphanumeric-CAPTCHA-Solver)